 The RIDE Lasso Pro is a great snowboard boot for high-level, all-mountain riders who relish in charging down the mountain.
 The 8/10 flex is on the stiff side of things, making this a responsive, supportive, and sturdy piece of footwear at high speeds.
 The Lasso Pro is also a durable boot, constructed with HDR Premium Synthetics, a Rubber Toe Cap, and Rebound Heel Counter—it will certainly take you several seasons of hard riding to wear out this boot.
 “The Lasso Pro is a stiffer flexing boot that offers a responsive ride with a hassle-free fit system that also comes in a wide option and it’s catered to riders looking for all-mountain hold, response and durability in any and all conditions,” write the pros at RIDE.

 “Built for riders who spend all day in their boots,” write the experts at Rome, “the Libertine Collection is our most powerful and supportive collection, designed to create the perfect blend of support and lightweight, adjustable comfort.”
 This is a stiff snowboard boot for hard charging over all sorts of terrain, with a hybrid Traditional/Boa lace system for that perfect fit.
 These boots are designed to withstand abuse, designed for the all-day everyday rider.
-The FIT Liner with dual density foam makes for a comfortable fit, while the DuraFit shell creates a consistent flex.
-“Durable, dependable, and always down for another lap,” Rome writes.
+“Perfect for rider’s who want a supportive, powerful boot for deep landings, high speeds and must make situations.”
+Rome writes.

 Header image: ©Park City Mountain Resort/Vail Resorts